MatthewLabasan/nlp-project/README.md

 # Replicating Our Experiment
 ## Installation:
 1. Clone this repository to your system.
-In the console, type in `git clone https://github.com/MatthewLabasan/nlp-project.git`
+In the terminal, type in `git clone https://github.com/MatthewLabasan/nlp-project.git`
 2. From the terminal, run `pip install -r requirements.txt`
 3. Alternatively, you can run this in Google Colab by downloading the file in `public/BC3997_Final_Project_Code.py` and import into Google Colab.